New York City's Retirement Haven Is A Dreamy Outer-Borough Neighborhood With A 55+ Community - Islands

 Residents of The Tides benefit from its location in Charleston, which sits at Staten Island's southwestern tip, where quiet suburban streets meet wide-open marshlands and the tidal waters of the Arthur Kill, a 10-mile channel between Staten Island and New Jersey.
 Originally a 19th-century brickmaking village, the neighborhood was named for Charles Kreischer, a member of the family behind Kreischer Brick Works.

 Today, Charleston blends deep-rooted heritage with suburban growth.
 It includes residential enclaves and expansive wetlands, creating an almost rural feel.
-One of Charleston's defining features is its access to nature: Portions of the Clay Pit Ponds State Park Preserve — a 265-acre oasis of pine barrens, ponds, trails, and sand dunes — lie within the neighborhood.
+One of Charleston's defining features is its access to nature: Portions of the Clay Pit Ponds State Park Preserve — a 260-acre oasis of pine barrens, ponds, trails, and sand dunes — lie within the neighborhood.
+Nearby wetlands, like the Saw Mill Creek Marshes, underscore Charleston's role as a key part of the island's ecological corridor.

 Balancing this green expanse is one of Staten Island's major retail hubs: Bricktown Centre at Charleston.
 Opened in the 2000s, the complex brought national retailers, restaurants, cafés, and a movie theater to an area that had remained largely undeveloped for decades.
-Now, it serves as a commercial anchor for the island's southern area.
-Residents who visit NYC on the Staten Island Ferry also get a free, up-close glimpse of the Statue of Liberty, a ride considered one of the best budget-friendly outdoor activities in New York City.
+But now it serves as a commercial anchor for the island's South Shore.
+Residents who commute on the Staten Island Ferry also get a free up-close glimpse of the Statue of Liberty, a ride considered one of the best budget-friendly outdoor activities in New York City.